BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_05.md

 !img("zcell_29.jpg")

 Climb back up and use the ladder on the other side of the waterfall to descend.
 On this floor, cross the waterfall to get a *Timer Ball*.
-This area also gcontains a hidden *Heart Scale* and *Oran Berry*.
+This area also contains a hidden *Heart Scale* and *Oran Berry*.
 The floor after this contains a hidden *Level Ball* and *Full Restore*.
 Back on the lowest level, you can get a hidden *Poké Ball*.
 Talk to our pal when you're ready for a fight.

 !battle(["Cain", :UMBCAIN, 0], "Dark Crystal Cavern")